chaunm/node-actors-prototype/actors/physical/gsm.md

   }
 }

-In case of there's any error occurs in the starting process, there will be an error message sent to /event/gsm_error topic.
+In case of there is any error occurs in the starting process, there will be an error message sent to /event/gsm_error topic.

 ```
 ### 3.5 Gsm error